 There are a couple of ways in which we can complete the bail transaction with you.
-We can work through electronic methods, using credit cards, faxes, and email.
+You can complete the application online, within minutes.
 Or, we can meet you in person at the jail.
 Just let us know which is easier.

 About the County